Frequently asked questions

 The Sponsor Management System (SMS) is an online interface between the University (the sponsor) and the UK Visas & Immigration (Home Office), which enables the Home Office to see the relevant details of all sponsored students.
 The CAS (Confirmation of Acceptance for Studies) is a unique reference number which will identify you on the Sponsor Management System when you submit your visa application.

-If you will be attending a pre-sessional course at the University of Warwick, and you hold an unconditional offer for the main course of study, it will usually be possible for you to receive a combined CAS which covers both courses (this option is only available for students currently in the UK for 2020 entry).
+If you will be attending a pre-sessional course at the University of Warwick, and you hold an unconditional offer for the main course of study, it will usually be possible for you to receive a combined CAS which covers both courses (for 2021 entry, this option is only available for students on the blended learning version of the pre-sessional course).

 If your main course of study is at Warwick, and you are attending an pre-sessional course elsewhere, then you will not be able to use the same CAS/visa for both courses.